-|The Law of Liberty by Theodore Epp|
+|Failure of the World's Wisdom by Theodore Epp|

 Content from Strength for the Journey.